When my critics started telling me You're not injecting your dependencies

 Services depends on entities, while the opposite should not happen.

-A newable [entity] is a class that can just be instantiated (e.g. with the 'new' operator) as needed in code.
+A newable [entity] is a class that can just be instantiated (e.g. with the 'new' operator) as needed in code.This is precisely why I only inject entities into services.
+I have hundreds of alternative entities (Models) in my application, and each of my Controllers and Views can function with any one of those entities.

 An injectable [service] should be injected (typically via constructor injection) in its client.

 When I started teaching myself PHP I noticed straight away that procedural and object oriented programming are the same in that they are both designed around the idea of writing imperative statements which are executed in a linear fashion.
 The only difference is the way that the code can be packaged.
 In procedural programming a function can only be defined once, and after being called it disappears from memory.
 In object oriented programming several functions can be grouped together in a class, and the same function name (now called a method) can be duplicated in any number of classes.
 A class must be instantiated into an object before any of its methods can be called.
 After a method has been called the object still resides in memory, and this allows the data within the object to be viewed or modified by calls to other methods.
-Methods can be called on an object for as long as it exists within memory, which is until it is destroyed.
+Methods can be called on an object for as long as that object exists within memory, which is until it is destroyed.

 By reading the PHP manual I learned the mechanics of encapsulation and inheritance.
 I also consulted a few online resources and bought a few books to see sample programs written by others.
 Sadly none of these provided examples of polymorphism or how it could be used, so I left that for later.
 I had read that the main motivation for using OOP was to increase code reuse and decrease maintenance, so that is what I strived to achieve.
 After I had built several objects which shared the same method names I realised that those methods could be defined once in an abstract class and shared through inheritance.
 I also saw that a piece of code which called those methods could be made to function with any object, so I tried several experiments until I found a simple mechanism to achieve maximum reusability.
 That simple method is the subject of this article.